 Quick Pickled Cabbage has a milder flavor and is crunchier when comparing to store bought sauerkraut.
 It's really easy to make the night before.
 Either you use a Mandolin Slicer to finely slice, or carefully chop the cabbage into thin strips.
 Toss in a brine solution and leave overnight, it's that easy.
 Check out my recipe for Quick Pickled Cabbage.
 The brine also adds the right flavor of acidity instead of sauerkraut.
 She also adds a bit of fresh garlic to the salad.
 Just a small clove makes such a difference.
 These are the secrets to her delicious Vinegret, just hits the spot for me.

-There are a lot of famous Russian salads, such as Olivier Salad (Olivye) or Herring Under a Fur Coat Salad.
+There are a lot of popular Russian salads that require boiling vegetables.
 For some reason, the root vegetables are always boiled without peeling, and then scraped and peeled afterwards.
 There are a few different thoughts as to why this was the case, but I never do that.
 It's perfectly ok to peel your vegetables before boiling them.
 I find it's easier and quicker, and doesn't impact the flavor whatsoever.
 I'm sorry I'm breaking with tradition, but I hate peeling soft, cooked vegetables!

-My final tip is to buy a vegetable chopper.
-You're going to need it when making Russian salads.
-They are all hearty and filled with root vegetables, all diced the same size.
-That is a lot of hand chopping.
+- Buy a vegetable chopper!
+Russian salads often are diced all the same size.
 Pushing the cooked vegetables through the chopper, does all the hard work for you.
 It will be the best $25 you ever spent.

-A classic beet salad, popular in Russia and beyond.
+A classic beet salad, popular in Russia, Ukraine and beyond.
 Incredibly healthy from the beets (we all need more beets) and is vegan and gluten free.
 A salad that eats like a meal, with no lettuce in sight.
 Bon Appetit! Приятного аппетита!

 - 3 large beets